CleverCloud/clever-tools/docs/applications-config.md

 # Clever Cloud Applications: configuration

 A Clever Cloud application can easily be configured once created, through following commands.
-All can target a specific application, adding `--app APP_ID_OR_NAME` or a local alias (`--alias`, `-a`).
+Each can target a specific application, adding `--app APP_ID_OR_NAME` or a local alias (`--alias`, `-a`).

 ## config